talk2dumebi/Projects/Project_3_LAMP/LEMP/README.md

+#   LAMP STACK implementation

-#   Step One    Installing Apache and Updating the Firewall
+##   Step One    Installing Apache and Updating the Firewall

 Installing Apache using Ubuntu package manager `apt`